-Screen sections schemes show the main software sections and screens belonging to each section.
-For example, if the software has the "Log in" section, it may contain the following screens: registration, log in with Facebook, log in with Google Account, forgot password, etc.
+Screen sections schemes show the main software sections and the screens within each one.
+For example, if the software has a "Login" section, it may contain the following screens:

-Thus, the UI/UX designer visualizes all software sections and screens in order to understand how many screens he/she should create and how they should interact with one another.
+The UI/UX designer visualizes all software sections and screens to understand how many screens they should create and how they should interact with one another.

 1.4 User Behavior Diagram

-Depending on the tasks to be done, UI/UX designers can make user flows and/or user behavior diagrams.
-User behavior diagrams, which are used more often, are based on sections and screens inside the system.
-They visualize sections to be interacted with by users in order to reach their goals within the product.
+Depending on the tasks, UI/UX designers can create user flows and/or user behavior diagrams.
+User behavior diagrams, which are more common, are based on sections and screens inside the system.
+They visualize sections with which users interact to reach their goals within the product.

-What is more, user behavior diagrams help UI/UX designers clarify the technical requirements of future software and make a rough estimate for the design stage.
+User behavior diagrams also help UI/UX designers clarify the technical requirements of future software and generate a rough estimate for the design stage.

 2. UI/UX Design - Main Deliverables

-Once the UI/UX design team has an approximate vision of a future software in hand, the logic, user portraits, and the environment and device(s) to be used, they start to work on the main stages.
+Once the UI/UX design team has an approximate vision of the future software, logic, user portraits, and the environment and device(s) involved—it starts to work on the main stages.
 The most important task here is to visualize the logic, interaction, and interface of a future software product.

 2.1 Sketching → Ideation Deliverable

-Sketching = brainstorming.
-UI/UX designers come up with dozens of ideas, make drawings and choose the best options.
-They don't make a detailed interface for each idea but instead outline the software product's visual concept.
+Sketching is brainstorming.
+UI/UX designers come up with dozens of ideas, make drawings, and choose the best options.
+They don't make a detailed interface for each idea—but instead outline the software product's visual concept.